 Spring has sprung, and pollen is in the air.
 Not only does this pesky substance affect you and your family members, but it also impacts your precious pup.
 Dogs experience allergies much like humans, but their symptoms can be more irritating, especially when they can’t express it verbally.
 However, noticing differences in his appearance and behavior can help you identify that dog allergies are plaguing your pet.
-Specific remedies, natural health supplements, lifestyle adjustments and talks with your veterinarian can help you control his allergies.
+Specific remedies, health supplements, lifestyle adjustments and talks with your veterinarian can help you control his allergies.

 What Are Dog Allergies?